It was nearly a week into our Peru trip when Alex and I looked around and observed something important.

 1 teaspoon fresh lemon juice

 In a medium pot, bring the stock to a boil.
-Add the wine, salt, potatoes, carrots, tomato, and rice.
+Add the salt, wine, squash, potatoes, carrots, tomato, and rice.
 Simmer, partly covered, for 25 minutes, until the vegetables are cooked and the rice is soft.
 Add the peas, corn, most of the herbs, and the lemon, and cook for another 5 minutes.
 Add the rest of the herbs.
 Taste for salt, adding more as needed, and serve.

 Really Good Vegetable Stock